Chris Metzen: Career

 Metzen announced in early 2005 that he was working on a graphic novel series independent of Blizzard Entertainment.
 The series, entitled Soldier: 76, is set in a second American civil war in 2010, with increased domestic and global terror threats and the increase in power for the US federal government over that of local state governments serving as a background.
 Metzen wrote the series' script, while Brazilian artist Max Velati was responsible for the illustration and painting of the book.
 Soldier: 76 would later appear as a character in Overwatch, Blizzard's online first-person shooter game, released in May 2016.

 Chris Metzen teamed with author Flint Dille and artist Livio Ramondelli to create the 12-part, bi-weekly digital comic series Transformers: Autocracy.
 Autocracy was published by IDW Publishing in 2012.
 The series focused on the days just before the Great War.
 It is set after Megatron Origin, and presents the Decepticons as an established force, sowing dissent across Cybertron primarily through terrorist actions.
 The series focuses on Orion Pax, an Autobot commander charged with rooting out these cells.
-Transformers: Autocracy was released as a collected Trade Paperback in July 2012 with a bonus forward authored by Metzen.
+Transformers: Autocracy was released as a collected Trade Paperback in July 2012 with a bonus foreword authored by Metzen.
 Autocracy was followed by Transformers: Monstrosity in 2013 and Transformers: Primacy in 2014.

 Metzen made a cameo appearance in the 2016 Warcraft film, as a turbaned perfume vendor in Stormwind.
 On September 12, 2016, Metzen announced that he was retiring from Blizzard Entertainment after nearly twenty-three years with the company.
 In November 2018, Metzen made an appearance at Blizzcon 2018 in the World of Warcraft Q&A line, where he inquired about the return of the Horde's "true Warchief".
 Afrasiabi responded that if a fictional job board opening were to be posted needing a Warchief, that he (Afrasiabi) would give Metzen a call.
 He returned to the role of Thrall for the "Safe Haven" cinematic, released in May 2019, and voiced Thrall in World of Warcraft: Battle for Azeroth.
 Metzen voiced the Dragon-King Avizandum in the third season of the Netflix's animated series The Dragon Prince.
 He reprised his role as Thrall once again in World of Warcraft: Shadowlands.
 Blizzard announced Metzen's return to the company in December 2022, as a creative advisor for the Warcraft franchise.
 His focus at Blizzard is planned to expand to other properties in the future.
+In September 2023 it was announced on the Warcraft Facebook page that Chris Metzen has transitioned into the role of Executive Creative Director of the Warcraft universe.